Dragondefer/Dungeon-Hunter/README.md

 ## How to Run the game

+### If you have downloaded the game from the release page
+You can find the latest version of the game with the 3 different ways to run it.
+Under here, you will find the 3 ways to run the game, and the one I recommend such as with the source code who will get hotfix and auto update.

 ### Recomanded : Auto-Update (req: GIT + Python 3)
 Why is this the best option:
    - Whenever you launch the game with play.bat, it automatically download the latest version of each files from the repo on github